Urban Daylight

 Daylighting Research Laboratory

-The radiantlab is led by Dr. Clotilde Pierson, an Assistant Professor of Architectural Engineering (Culbertson Faculty Scholar) in the College of Engineering at Oregon State University.
+The radiantlab is led by Dr. Clotilde Pierson, an Assistant Professor of Architectural Engineering in the College of Engineering at Oregon State University.

 Our mission is to advance knowledge related to daylight in buildings and the practice of daylighting to enhance people's health, well-being, and performance, while minimizing energy consumption.